Above Photo: Catherine Crowder

 The original intent for this website was to present human interest and technical articles about United Airlines Flight 823.

-During the time preceding the 50th year memorial service, there have been a few family members who have sent photos of their loved ones.
+During the time preceding the 50th year memorial service, there were a few family members who sent photos of their loved ones.
 These photos deserve a fitting place.

 The Vacant Chair was a popular song written during the era of the American Civil War.
 (Above photo: Courtesy of Larry Jordon)